-Care for Kids is a health–based sexual abuse prevention program for children preschool through 2nd grade and is offered to all preschools and public and private elementary schools in Marshall, Hardin, and Tama counties.
-The program consists of four 30 minute sessions and is taught in the child’s classroom by Child Abuse Prevention Services’ Sexual Abuse Prevention Educator or by the school’s guidance counselor.
+Care for Kids is a health–based sexual abuse prevention program for children preschool through 2nd grade and is offered to all preschools and public and private elementary schools in Marshall County.
+The program consists of six 30 minute sessions and is taught in the child’s classroom by Child Abuse Prevention Services’ Sexual Abuse Prevention Educator or by the school’s guidance counselor.

 Parents are encouraged to talk openly and often to their children about sexual abuse.
 Research shows that much of the effectiveness of prevention programs in schools may come from the parental instruction it encourages.
 Attendance by parents or guardians at Care for Kids presentations is welcome.

-The Stewards of Children program is based on the belief that child safety and protection is an adult’s job.
-This adult education program provides information on how to prevent, recognize, and react responsibly to child sexual abuse.
-The Stewards of Children educational program is offered in Marshall, Hardin, and Tama Counties and has a fee for materials.
+The Stewards of Children program is based on the belief that child safety and protection is the responsibility of adults.
+This adult education program from Darkness to Light provides information on how to prevent, recognize, and react responsibly to child sexual abuse.

 The Nurturing Healthy Sexual Development program is intended to give participants accurate information about children’s sexual development as well as help develop skills and comfort to promote healthy behaviors and respond to children’s questions.
 It is believed that children who consistently are exposed to non-shaming, health-based messages develop protective factors that decrease the likelihood of abuse.